-The selected KPIs for data tests achieved by operators with the split per aggregation type are presented in Figure 1.
+The selected KPIs for data tests achieved by operators with the split per the aggregation type are presented in Figure 1.
 Those show differences between operators for browsing, data transfer and YouTube video watching.

 Fig. 1.
 Selected KPI from data test